amd/ryzen-ai-documentation/docs/inst.rst

 - If the ``quicktest`` folder does not contain any sample image, download an image from cifar-10 dataset

   https://www.cs.toronto.edu/~kriz/cifar.html and save it in .png format.

-- You may need to change the line 41 of ``quicktest.py`` to pick the image
+- You may need to change the line 41 of ``quicktest.py`` to pick the downloaded image

 .. code-block::